Chef Mitchell preparing Grilled Chicken Rice Bowl

 Too Dry

-Problem: If your chicken turns out dry, it may have been overcooked.
+Problem: If your chicken appears dry, it may have been overcooked or not marinated long enough.

 Not Crispy Enough